 Geothermal heat pumps use ground water or water circulated through pipes to exchange heat with the earth.
 Geothermal, versus air source heat pump systems, use the earths natural temperature to exchange heat and provide heating and cooling.
-The temperature of the air varies widely with the weather whereas the temperature of the earth is nearly constant and makes the use of a geothermal system ideal for heating and cooling your home or business.
+The temperature of the air varies widely with the weather.
+Whereas the temperature of the earth is nearly constant.
+This makes the use of a geothermal system ideal for heating and cooling.
 It also costs less in energy use because of the constant earth temperature versus the widely varying temperature of the outside air.
-Geothermal systems make sense and can save lots of money in energy use.
+Consequently, geothermal systems make sense and can save lots of money in energy use.

 HVAC Manufacturers | Heating and Cooling - Heating and Cooling Manufacturers are always improving the energy efficiency of their products using innovation and modern technology to help.
 HVAC manufacturers are required by the government to increase the efficiency ratings of equipment sold.
 Usually this is a mandate passed down by congress that will set a standard for a minimum efficiency of air conditioners and heating systems.
 Usually this mandate is the result of manufacturers, the department of energy, and other industry concerns meeting and agreeing to a new minimum that is more efficient and utilizes less energy than previous models and designs. (more…)

 Electric Motors Basics - The HVAC industry depends heavily on the electric motor.
 The electric motor is the basic component which powers blowers to move air.
 Electric motors drive compressors to compress refrigerant.
 And the electric motor powers pumps to move water for chilled water and hot water applications and fuel oil.

 The electric motor is an integral part of all HVAC systems and many HVAC applications would be impossible to implement without the old electric motor. (more…)